splunk-soar-connectors/berryio/release_notes/unreleased.md

 **Unreleased**

-* Compatibility changes for Python 3 support
-* **Note:** Releasing as a community app with version 2.0.0
+* Releasing as a community app with version 1.0.10